James-Fleming12/EvidentialHDC/README.md

-# Beyond Geometric Confidence: Multi-Source Uncertainty and Balanced Allocation for Backpropagation-Free LiDAR Test-Time Adaptation
+# Robust Feature Pretraining and Uncertainty-Gated Hyperdimensional Prototypes for Backpropagation-Free LiDAR Test-Time Adaptation

 ---

-## 1. What we established (and why it forced this pivot)
+## 1. What we established (and why the method looks the way it does)

 This project began by trying to build a better *geometric* confidence gate in hyperdimensional space.
-That line of work is now closed, and its failure is well-characterized.
+That line of work is closed, and its failure is well-characterized.
 The following are **measured results**, not intuitions:

 | Finding | Evidence |